-- ensure educators and staff are aware of their responsibilities and obligations under the Education and Care Services National Law and National Regulations in relation to this policy and relevant procedures to ensure awareness of safe food handling practices while promoting healthy eating - ensure new staff and educators are aware of food practices and procedures as outlined in this policy during induction and orientation - ensure water is readily available for children to drink - ensure enrolment forms include information relating to child's food preferences, allergies, intolerances, cultural or religious considerations or medical conditions which involve food or food practices - consult with families on enrolment to develop individual management plans, including completing Risk Minimisation Plans for children with medical conditions involving food allergies, food intolerances and special dietary requirements as per Medical Conditions Policy - ensure children's individual dietary requirements as per enrolment information or medical condition plans are communicated to all staff and food handlers
+- ensure educators and staff are aware of their responsibilities and obligations under the Education and Care Services National Law and National Regulations in relation to this policy and relevant procedures to ensure awareness of safe food handling practices while promoting healthy eating - ensure new staff and educators are aware of food practices and procedures as outlined in this policy during induction and orientation - ensure water is readily available for children to drink - ensure enrolment forms include information relating to child's food preferences, allergies, intolerances, cultural or religious considerations or medical conditions which involve food or food practices - consult with families on enrolment to develop individual management plans, including completing Medical Risk Minimisation Plans for children with medical conditions involving food allergies, food intolerances and special dietary requirements as per Medical Conditions Policy - ensure children's individual dietary requirements as per enrolment information or medical condition plans are communicated to all staff and food handlers

-- ensure any changes to children's individual dietary requirements are recorded and communicated to all staff and food handlers - appoint a Food Safety Supervisor to oversee food handlers (mandatory for all services who prepare food, including food brought from home) - ensure the Food Safety Supervisor and all staff and food handlers attend basic safe food handling training, including an appropriate Food Safety and Food Hygiene Certificate - keep an up-to-date Food Safety Certificate Register to provide evidence of safe food handling training for all food handlers - keep records relating to receiving, storage, processing, displaying and transportation of food.
-These records must be kept for a period of 3 months - ensure the weekly menu is displayed in an accessible and prominent area for parents to view - ensure the weekly menu is accurate and describes the food and beverages provided each day of the week - ensure the service menu is reviewed on a regular basis, every 6 months.
+- ensure any changes to children's individual dietary requirements are recorded and communicated to all staff and food handlers - appoint a Food Safety Supervisor to oversee food handlers - ensure the Food Safety Supervisor hold a valid Food Safety Supervisor certificate and training - ensure all staff handling food attend basic safe food handling training, including an appropriate Food Safety and Food Hygiene Certificate - comply with Food Safety Standard 3.2.2A requirements - keep an up-to-date Food Safety Certificate Register to provide evidence of safe food handling training for all food handlers - keep records relating to receiving, storage, processing, displaying and transportation of food.
+These records must be kept for a period of 3 months - ensure the weekly menu is displayed in an accessible and prominent area for parents to view - ensure the weekly menu is accurate and describes the food and beverages provided each day of the week - ensure the Service menu is reviewed on a regular basis, every 6 months.
 Amendments made to the service menu will be recorded. - encourage and provide opportunities for staff and educators to undertake regular professional development to maintain and enhance their knowledge about childhood nutrition and food safety practices